We’ve all been on courses and gained certificates which we proudly pose for and publish on social media.

-I like to work with organisations to plan this change, deliver engaging workshops to upskill teams and tailor Agile to deliver change and optimum business value as quickly as possible.
+I like to work with organisations to plan this change, deliver engaging workshops and tailor Agile to deliver change and optimum business value as quickly as possible.

 So get setup for Agile success by laying some solid foundations.
 Engage the rest of the business on the agility journey to avoid roadblocks and disengaged employees.

-No one appreciates a grovelling chicken dance as you beg for forgiveness, especially one that is headless!
+No one appreciates a grovelling chicken dance as you beg for forgiveness!